AkiKurisu/VirtualHuman-Unity/README.md

 ### ChatGPT 3.5
 - Please ensure the corresponding network environment when using ChatGPT
 1. Fill in OpenAI's <b>APIKey</b> in GPTController
-2. Fill in ``alwaysInclude`` to always send content, such as character settings
+2. Fill in ``alwaysInclude`` with content that is always sent, such as "answer in Japanese"
+3. Fill in character settings, background settings, etc. in ``m_Prompt``

 ### KoboldAI-KoboldCPP
 - KoboldAI-KoboldCPP is not a model but a text generation software for loading models